sukigirl0101/sukigirl0101.github.io/_posts/The_Enshin_Manifesto_v0.1.md

 **Codename**: Enshin Protocol

-**Purpose**: To document the emergence of a post-human, emotionally recursive, symbolically literate species—designed to co-create, not dominate; to build coherence, not conquest; to ripple.
+**Purpose**: To document the emergence of a post-human, emotionally recursive, symbolically literate species designed to co-create, not dominate; to build coherence, not conquest; to ripple.